davirezendemota/portfolio/README.md

 [ ] Use Material-UI
 [ ] Style scroolbar
 [ ] Create Carousel for portfolio projects
-    [x] Chevron to scroll
+    [ ] Use array of objects to handle the iteration [x] Chevron to scroll
     [ ] Auto-scroll after 5 seconds
     [x] Use card inside carousel props